Goals and Course Topics

 Acquire and Develop Talent

 To build a successful business, you must build up people first.
 Pass on your human resources MBA knowledge in team development, managing the employer/employee relationship and providing competitive advantages through policies and practices.
-You will build the right people with the right abilities to create the right business.
+With our Masters in Business Administration Human Resources program, you will build the right people with the right abilities to create the right business.

 Online: Two terms per semester starting in January, March, May, July, August and October